django-africa/member_app/README.md

-# member_app
+# Member_app
-An application that allows memebers of django-afica to signin into their dashboard and linkup their github account
+An application that allows members of django-afica to signin using their username or  a github account

+This app also make provision for a blog like future where developer can write an showcase their best designs.

+# Setting up the environment